daveposh/change_submission/PEER_REVIEW_IMPLEMENTATION.md

 ## Overview

-The Freshworks FDK Change Management Application now automatically creates peer review tasks for change requests with risk scores of 7 or higher (Medium and High risk changes).
+The Freshworks FDK Change Management Application now automatically creates peer review coordination tasks for change requests with risk scores of 7 or higher (Medium and High risk changes).
+The task is assigned to an agent SME (Subject Matter Expert) who is responsible for coordinating the peer review process.

 ## Risk Threshold Logic